 How Self-acceptance Affects Self-esteem

-When you fully accept yourself as you are, warts and all, you will begin to experience self-esteem.
+When you fully accept yourself with the current life’s term you are, warts and all, you will begin to experience self-esteem.
 Everyone wants to be loved for who they really are, and you can give this gift to yourself starting now.

 If the only thing that makes you happy is a drink or a drug, it’s easier to accept that you might have a problem.
 Recovery will change your life, and although taking responsibility isn’t easy, you won’t have to do it alone.

 Open the door to acceptance right now by calling Live Free Recovery Services in New Hampshire.
-Exciting changes could be right around the corner.
+Share your personal story with us, and exciting changes could be right around the corner.